 - Make outbound collection calls to customers if needed

 Whatever the task, you may find that experienced, professional temporary assistance helps you get through tax season with fewer gray hairs and happier workers.
-Call Contemporaries at 301-565-0445 and let’s discuss your needs for the upcoming tax season.
+Call Contemporaries at 301-565-0445 and let’s discuss your temporary employment needs for the upcoming tax season.